The Number One HR Solution on Salesforce

 Creating a Productive WFH Space

 There is no one-size-fits-all list for work-from-home equipment, as each role requires a unique set of tools and resources to get the job done.
 However, there are staples that remote teams need to stay productive while working from home.
-Here's a basic guideline for what to include in your remote work policy.
+Below is a basic guide for what to include in your remote work policy.

 Home Office Essentials Checklist